yeastrc/mason/mason_doc/callbacks/mainRowsBlocks_callbackFunctions.md

 The specific callback function called in these cases is determined by the state of the block (a block here is the displayed area between the start and end position of an annotation).
 Note the state of a block may be determined using the `splitAnyEntriesForRow` property (true for main row blocks if there were overlapping blocks) and the `forHiddenBlocks` property(true for the blocks that appear when a row is expanded to show non-overlapping blocks).

 The specific callback functions called and their corresponding block states are given below.
 In each case, the specific callback function call is shown first, and the properties of the input parameters are shown second.
-In this description, `blockItem` is an element from the array `blockItems`, and `rowItem` is an element from the array`rowItems` from the input data.
+In this description, `blockDataItem` is the `blockData` property from an element in the `blockItems` array input to Mason, and `rowItem` is the element from the `rowItems` corresponding to the current row in the data input to Mason.

 #### Case 1.
 For blocks in main rows with no overlapping annotations: